CodeGreg1/lots-project-ms4/README.md

 <img src="documentation/readme_images/lots-colours.png">

 ### Typography
 -   To conform with the simplistic request from the society I have used the more common professional fonts such as Arial, Helvetica and sans-serif.
-These will help the older users of the website be able to clearly read the text and feel comfortable.
+These will help the older users of the website be able to clearly read the text and feel comfortable on the site.

 ### Imagery
 -   The pictures used on this website have all come from the London Omnibus Traction Society.
 The majority of the imagery is from the publications themselves however I have also used some pictures of single buses for the sliders.